 While it’s perfectly understandable to want to know when to expect what you want, that may actually be asking too much.
 Intentions can’t be scheduled since they’re not like meetings, or dates, or lunchtime.
 They are about accepting and acting on opportune chances, taking measured risks and, above all, learning how to trust yourself.
 If you are proactive, thoughtful and tempered, there’s a very good chance that the power of your intention will be more effective.

 It’s true, however, that a rational mind may experience at least some amount of difficulty trusting the organizing powers of the universe to make its intentions a reality.
-But, then again, nothing is as sure to blow our rational minds as the secrets we are yet to discover about said universe if modern astrophysics is any indication of what’s to come.
+But, then again, nothing is as sure to blow our rational minds as the secrets we are yet to discover about the universe if modern astrophysics is any indication of what’s to come.
 And, the simple fact is that obsessive vigilance is not as helpful as cool collectedness in the face of certain uncertainty.
 That’s why every enlightened person at some point or another stressed the importance of keeping calm.

 Though it’s fair to say that a lot of people will never buy into the idea of a universe that is responsive to our intentions, there is still a lot of truth about the power intention wields over us.
 If we set a goal and revisit it on a regular basis while adjusting course as we gather experiences along the way, we are a lot more likely to achieve our desires than simply hoping that they will come true for no other reason than us wanting them too.
 Hence the popular phrase, “Luck favors the prepared.”
-Keeping your goals at the forefront of your mind will help you make decisions that can help you make them come true.
+Keeping your goals at the forefront of your mind will help you make decisions that can make them come true.

 At Merkaela, we sincerely believe that a mentally and emotionally healthy person has a strong sense of self.
 While we may not always know exactly what we’re thinking, feeling, or wishing for in a fleeting moment, having a comprehensive understanding of who we are as people helps us make choices that are more honest, and therefore more fulfilling.
 Everyone has the power to be happy, especially if they harvest the transformative power of intention on a daily basis.